-The full Board meets at least six times a year to consider general matters affecting the Company and otherwise as required.
+The full Board will meet at least four times a year to consider general matters affecting the Company and otherwise as required.
 Committee meetings comprising any two or more Directors will meet on an ad hoc basis to consider transactional and related matters concerning the Company's business.